wsco/UN-AB/readme.md

 #### Duration vs. Exposure
 >Indicate what fraction of traffic you would divert to this experiment and, given this, how many days you would need to run the experiment.
 (These should be the answers from the "Choosing Duration and Exposure" quiz.)

-At 40,000 page views per day dedicating 85% of traffic to the experiment would divert 34,000.
-At that rate, the experiment could be completed in 21 days.
+At 40,000 page views per day dedicating 100% of traffic to the experiment would divert 34,000.
+At that rate, the experiment could be completed in 17 days meeting client expectations.

 >Give your reasoning for the fraction you chose to divert.
 How risky do you think this experiment would be for Udacity?

 For an experiment like this, I would argue that the risks are fairly low.
 Users that have already paid are unlikely to affected.
-This high of a diversion rate would return results in a much faster time than only diverting half or less of the traffic allowing for quicker adoption if the results of a change prove to be beneficial
+Experimentation on presenting a group with additional information does not present danger to users or expose or collect sensitive user information.
+This high of a diversion rate would return results in a much faster time than only diverting half or less of the traffic allowing for quicker adoption if the results of a change prove to be beneficial.

 ### Experiment Analysis
 #### Sanity Checks